 “Electrification of flight is an important part of our sustainability strategy as we aim for net zero carbon by 2050.
 Taxiing of the ‘Spirit of Innovation’ is an incredible milestone for the ACCEL team as we progress to first flight and the world-record attempt later this year.”

-“For the first time, the plane propelled itself forward using the power from an advanced battery and propulsion system that is ground-breaking in terms of electrical technology.
+“For the first time, the plane propelled itself forward using the power from an advanced battery and propulsion system, this is ground-breaking in terms of electrical technology.
 This system and the capabilities being developed will help position Rolls-Royce as a technology leader offering power systems to the Urban Air Mobility market.”

 Half of the project is funded by the Aerospace Technology Institute (ATI) and Gary Elliot, CEO of the company discussed their involvement in the project: